legourrierec/dobson/README.md

   * get user input of a target (select catalog and reference number)
   * take or/and a single image (thanks to camera-asi-zwo)
   * get the sky coordinates of this image (thanks to astap)
-  * calibrate the telescope (the user must first manually move and point the telescope as near as possible to the target,
+  * calibrate the telescope (the user must first manually move and point the telescope as near as possible to the target, then the script moves the motors several times, taking and solving images each time and works out how many ALT and AZ motor steps correspond to how many degrees in sky coordinates)
+  * compare telescope position and target coordinates
+  * automatically move to the target
+  * detect if the camera and the arduino are connected, if not disable buttons and display a message